godaddy/asherah/languages/csharp/AppEncryption/README.md

 }
 ```

-Putting it all together, an example end-to-end use of the store and load calls:
+An example end-to-end use of the store and load calls:

 ```c#
 // Encrypts the payload, stores it in the dictionaryPersistence and returns a look up key